neoforged/Documentation/docs/resources/server/enchantments/builtin.md

 # Built-In Enchantment Effect Components

-Vanilla Minecraft provides mumerous different types of Enchantment Effect Components for use in [enchantment] definitions.
+Vanilla Minecraft provides numerous different types of Enchantment Effect Components for use in [enchantment] definitions.
 This article will explain each, including their usage and in-code definition.

 ## Value Effect Components
 [Value Effect Components] are used for enchantments that alter a numerical value somewhere in the game, and are implemented by the class `EnchantmentValueEffect`.